-The teaching assistant [TA] is available to speak with you about the class schedule, submitting assignments/homework, quizzes, and to generally serve as a line of communication between the students and the professor.
-Students should speak with the TA if they intend to miss any classes or miss any assignments.
-And students should also speak with the TA if they have any questions about technology or accessing assigned readings from Baidu Cloud, accessing the Zoom meeting room, or submitting documents electronically.
-The TA is NOT responsible for nor able to address questions that you have about grades that you have received.
-Please contact Professor Codr if you have any questions about your grade.
+The TA serves as a line of communication between the students and the professor.
+Students should speak with the TA if they intend to miss any classes and students should also speak with the TA if they have any questions about technology or accessing assigned readings from the Baidu Cloud or elsewhere.